BryllieBrinkley/BouncyBallApp/README.md

 -
 ## Gameplay
 - Clone the repository or download the project files.
-- Open in Xcode: Open project folder in Xcode.
+- Open project folder in Xcode.
-- Build and Run: Build and run the project on a simulator or a physical device.
+- Build and run the project on a simulator or a physical device.